 In the late 1920s Dr Lowenfeld established one of the first child guidance clinics in Britain in Notting Hill, London.
 This she developed into the Institute for Child Psychology which trained child psychotherapists in her theories and techniques while continuing to be the local child guidance centre funded eventually by the National Health Service; this gave its students a unique experience of the practicalities of the child guidance field during their training.

 In the Science Museum, London, a display cabinet in the History of Medicine section is devoted to Lowenfeld’s inventions.
 Moreover, she figures substantially in a major Science Museum semi-permanent exhibition, ‘Mind Your Head’, celebrating the Centenary of the British Psychological Society.
 The Institute of Child Psychology Library is housed in the Centre for Family Research of Cambridge University.
 The Lowenfeld Archives is at the Wellcome Trust.
-Access is by appointment only.
+These can be accessed by appointment at the Wellcome Trust, we recommend starting your search with the online library catalogue.